You’ll never guess what I’m about to confess.

 Really, it’s pretty simple.
 If you need more grace, you seek His face.
 “Now this is the confidence that we have in Him, that if we ask anything according to His will, He hears us.
 And if we know that He hears us, whatever we ask, we know that we have the petitions that we have asked of Him” (1 John 5:14-15).

-Do you have any positive confessions of faith that you’d like to share publicly?
-Are these three confessions a part of your Christian journey?
+Are my three positive confessions a part of your Christian journey?